tslingl25/Engineering_4_Notebook/README.md

 https://github.com/tslingl25/Engineering_4_Notebook/blob/main/raspberry-pi/code.py

 ### Reflection
-Read directionas and make sure you use the right code for each device.
+Read directionas and make sure you use the right address for each device.
+Remember that the one you unplug is the one that wont run on the moniter.
+It is easy to mix up.

 &nbsp;